 On April 13, 2021 the Company reported that preparations for a preliminary drill program of 3,000 m to test gold-copper targets are complete, bar the water use permit.
-The drill program is being designed to test historic adits, old workings, near surface veins and stockworks that Salazar believes may be linked to an underlying porphyry.
 The core shed and logging areas are ready, as are all the support and logistics systems.
 The Company has complied with the regulatory requirements to qualify for drilling and is now awaiting final sign-off from the local authorities.
-Drilling will be the culmination of years of positive and constructive dialogue with the local community.